kambei/gradle-tasks-vscode/README.md

 # Gradle Tasks Visualizer - VS Code Extension

-A Visual Studio Code and Cursor extension for visualizing Gradle tasks and their execution results.
+A Visual Studio Code and Cursor extension for viewing and executing Gradle tasks in an organized list view.

 ## Features

-- 📊 **Task Visualization** - Interactive graph showing all Gradle tasks and their dependencies
+- 📋 **Task List** - Organized list of all Gradle tasks grouped by category
-- 🎯 **Task Execution** - Run tasks directly from the visualization
+- 🎯 **Task Execution** - Run tasks directly from the list
 - ✅ **Result Tracking** - Visual feedback showing task execution results (success/failure)
-- 🔗 **Dependency Graph** - See task dependencies and relationships
+- 📊 **Execution Output** - View task output and execution status in expandable sections
-- 🎨 **Interactive UI** - Pan, zoom, and explore your task graph
 - ⚡ **Real-time Updates** - See task execution status in real-time

 ## Installation